-If no message box is active, CWinApp::OnHelp sends a WM_COMMANDHELP (a message private to the Microsoft Foundation classes) to the active window.
-If that window does not respond by launching WinHelp, the same message is then sent to the parent of that window, until the message is processed or the current window is a top-level window (and therefore does not have a parent window).
+Sends a WM_COMMANDHELP message to the active window.
+If that window does not respond by launching WinHelp, the same message is then sent to the ancestors of that window until the message is processed or the current window is a top-level window.

-If the message remains unprocessed, then the default Help is invoked.
-This is done by sending a ID_DEFAULT_HELP command to the main window.
+Sends a ID_DEFAULT_HELP command to the main window.
+This invokes the default Help.
 This command is generally mapped to CWinApp::OnHelpIndex.

-To globally override the ID base values (0x10000 for commands, 0x20000 for resources such as dialogs, and so on), the application should override CWinApp::WinHelp.
+To globally override the default ID base values (e.g. 0x10000 for commands and 0x20000 for resources such as dialogs), the application should override CWinApp::WinHelp.

-To override this functionality and the way that a Help context is determined, an application should handle the WM_COMMANDHELP message (see below).
+To override this functionality and the way that a Help context is determined, you should handle the WM_COMMANDHELP message.
 You may wish to provide more specific Help routing than the framework provides, as it only goes as deep as the current MDI child window.
 You may also want to provide more specific help for a particular window or dialog, perhaps based on the current internal state of that object or the active control within the dialog.

-WM_COMMANDHELP is an MFC private Windows message that is received by the active window when Help is requested.
+WM_COMMANDHELP is a private Windows MFC message that is received by the active window when Help is requested.
 When the window receives this message, it may call CWinApp::WinHelp with context that matches the window's internal state.

 If the OnCommandHelp function calls CWinApp::WinHelp, it should return TRUE.
-Returning TRUE stops the routing of this command to other classes (base classes) and to other windows.
+Returning TRUE stops the routing of this command to other classes and to other windows.